 The other major influence was that Dudley did some dances in Maine, at least one of which, around 1975, was attended by Doug and Elaine (who were married at the time), Greg and John.
 I believe I’ve heard Dudley mention the scruffy-looking hippies that started showing up at his dances, possibly even taking notes; I’m sure that was an accurate description!

-Independently Doug and Elaine, and Greg and John realized how much fun the dancing was and thought about how much fun it would be to start calling and playing for dances themselves.
+Independently Doug and Elaine, and Greg realized how much fun the dancing was and thought about how much fun it would be to start calling and playing for dances themselves.
 This was the beginning of the revival of traditional music and dance in Maine.
 Although major changes have happened since then, it’s still going strong.

 2020 note: In addition to taking notes, they recorded the dance.
 A couple years ago I got a copy of the recording and I can see why the dance made them so enthusiastic.

 The Maine Country Dance Orchestra

 At that time there were three bands that were playing traditional music that started doing dances, some of which were in the Bowdoinham Town Hall.
 These were the Pine Hill String Band, the Northern Valley Boys and the Cambridge Country Band.
 As things got going, they decided to get together once/month for a combined dance in the Bowdoinham Town Hall, and with that the Maine Country Dance Orchestra was born.
 They relied on playing with lots of energy and enthusiasm, multiple button accordions and multiple fiddles, and everyone taking turns calling, to be able to do the dance with no amplification.

 The rowdy energetic music, the shouting of the caller, and the more rural character of the dancers combined to produce a dance that was much more energetic and enthusiastic than what you’d usually see elsewhere.